 * An in-depth understanding of the terminology used in maths.

-* Foundational maths skills such as focused, sustained and divided attention; visual perception; sequential and working memory; and logical thinking (which makes problem solving possible).
+* Foundational maths skills include focused, sustained, and divided attention; visual perception; sequential and working memory; and logical thinking (making problem-solving possible).

 * Application in the form of curriculum-based exercises — mental arithmetic, reading time, word sums, et cetera.